-Safety - After the publication of the I-70 Second Tier Draft EIS, MoDOT conducted a Highway Safety Manual (HSM) analysis for the updated Preferred Alternative.
+After the publication of the I-70 Second Tier Draft EIS, MoDOT conducted a HSM analysis for the updated Preferred Alternative.
+The results of this analysis are shown in Table 2-3.
 The results of this analysis project that the changes to the Preferred Alternative will provide additional improvements to safety in corridor.
 In the I-70 Second Tier Draft EIS, the total number of crashes decreased by approximately 9 percent from the No-Build Alternative versus the Preferred Alternative.
 The updated results indicate that the decrease in crashes between the two alternatives will be nearly 19 percent with much of the improvement because of the revised I-435 Interchange design.
 In addition, the number of fatal or disabling crashes will decrease almost 13 percent from the No-Build Alternative versus the Preferred Alternative.
 This is an improvement from approximately 3 percent in the I-70 Second Tier Draft EIS.
 The crash analysis was updated because more recent crash data was available.

+Cost

-Cost - The total estimated cost of the Preferred Alternative was revised to \$265 million (2016 dollars).
+The total estimated cost of the Preferred Alternative has changed to \$265 million (2016 dollars).
 The cost estimates were revised to reflect the Preferred Alternative revisions above.